Consensys/doc.tessera/docs/HowTo/Configure/Keys/Inline-Key-Pairs.md

 ## Protected

-In protected inline key pair configuration, provide the public key in plain text.
+In protected inline key pair configuration, provide the public key in plaintext.
 The private key must be [password-protected using Argon2](Secure-Keys.md).
 Provide the corresponding encrypted data in a `config` JSON object.